amare1990/Blog-App/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Please ⭐️ this repository if you found the project useful.
+Please ⭐️ this repository if you think the project is useful for you.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>